tonyx/Sharpino/README.md

     - I don't how well it could scale at the moment because the IStorage interface has basically only an in-memory (for development) and Postgres implementation (for production) and I don't know how well can it scale using it.
 I started also supporting EventStoreDB, but it is still experimental.

 - What about porting (rewriting) to other languages?
     - Many concepts I used in the "sample" application are typical F#, so I would say it is not convenient rewriting them in C#.
-Another functional language supporting Discriminated Unions would be ok.
+Another functional language soiupporting Discriminated Unions would be ok.
 I think that Rust, Ocaml, Erlang, and Haskell... can be good candidates for easy porting.

+- How to use it
+    - add the nuget package Sharpino to your project (current version 1.0.1)
+    - note: on my side, when I added Sharpino as a library into a web app then I had to add the following line to the web app project file to avoid a false error (the error was "A function labeled with the 'EntryPointAttribute' attribute must be the last declaration")
+    ```xml
+    <GenerateProgramFile>false</GenerateProgramFile>
+    ```

 [More docs (still in progress)](https://tonyx.github.io)